 Success at Any Price – The Film

-So, we have a character that ruthlessly works their up the corporate ladder, ruining lives along the way only to suffer an final comeuppance in the end yet narrowly escape so that a happy ending can be realized.
-I liked this character more when it was girl played by Barbara Stanwyck in Baby Face.
-Here’s it’s some guy named Joe played by Douglas Fairbanks Jr., who ends up looking very Clark Gable-y throughout the film.
-Thankfully for all involved, Douglas isn’t the one wearing the furs this time around; that’s handled by the object of his desire: his boss’s mistress.
+So, we have a character who ruthlessly works up the corporate ladder, ruining lives along the way only to suffer a final comeuppance in the end yet narrowly escape so that a happy ending can be realized.
+I liked this character more when it was a girl played by Barbara Stanwyck in Baby Face.
+Here's it's some guy named Joe played by Douglas Fairbanks Jr., who ends up looking very Clark Gable-y throughout the film.
+Thankfully for all involved, Douglas isn't the one wearing the furs this time around; that's handled by the object of his desire: his boss's mistress.
 Whom, I should point out, he eventually marries and then… divorces.

 Success at Any Price – The Furs

 Genevieve Tobin plays Agnes Carter, the mistress of a rich man and then the wife of another rich man, with a wardrobe that reflects both.
 She wears most of the film's furs, though another appears in furs not quite worthy of a wealthy mistress.

 Agnes appears early in the film with Raymond Merrit, the “master” in her mistress relationship, played by Frank Morgan, who's in his smarmy-executive mode for this one.

 Here we have Colleen More, the “true love” of the piece, in this small fur collar that you're probably wondering why I included at all.

 Because it briefly appears opposite this, the marquee fur of the film, a coat with an enormous sable fur collar and cuffs.

 Though I generally find sable to be in the same rather drab class as mink, a “brown paper bag” fur, so to speak, this is an excellent use of it.